Local equilibrium charge and spin currents in two-dimensional topological systems: Local currents in the quantum Hall regime

-Figure~\ref{fig:IQH_neq} shows that the {\it nonequlibrium} local charge current of a graphene Hall bar in the IQH regime for $E_F = 0.333 t$ and $E_F = 0.4 t$ follows the behavior predicted in Sec.~\ref{sec:QH_general}, see Fig.~\ref{fig:hall_bar_QH_local_i_neq}.
-The local electronic current has contributions from terminals $1$, $2$ and $3$ that are equilibrated at the same voltage.
-Here, terminals $4$, $5$ and $6$ play no role in Eq.~(\ref{iklneq}) since their voltages vanish.
+Figure~\ref{fig:IQH_neq} shows that the {\it nonequilibrium} local charge current at the atomistic level of a graphene Hall bar in the IQH regime for $E_F = 0.333 t$ and $E_F = 0.4 t$, {just above the $N_{\rm L}=1$ Landau level energy,} follows the behavior predicted in Sec.~\ref{sec:QH_general}, see Fig.~\ref{fig:hall_bar_QH_local_i_neq}.
+Both the intensity and the direction of the electronic current are given by the arrow directions and their color intensity.
+The honeycomb lattice has three distinct bond directions and we attribute different colors when the bond current flows towards (blue) or against (red) the arrows directions.
+The local electronic current has contributions from terminals $1$, $2$, and $3$ that are equilibrated at the same voltage.
+Here, terminals $4$, $5$, and $6$ play no role in Eq.~(\ref{iklneq}) since their voltages vanish.
 The resulting current map shows an electronic flow from source (left) to drain (right) that runs through the upper edges, as expected from the qualitative discussion of the previous subsection \cite{Buttiker1988}.

-The insets of Fig.~\ref{fig:IQH_neq}(a) show that for $E_F = 0.333 t$ the electronic current has two counter propagating components due to interference effects caused by scattering at the corners between zigzag and armchair edges in the middle of the Hall bar.
-The component flowing towards the drain lies further away from the edges while the backscattered component lies in the edge vicinity.
+The insets of Fig.~\ref{fig:IQH_neq}(a) show that for $E_F = 0.333 t$ the electronic current has two counter propagating components due to interference effects caused by scattering at the corners formed between zigzag and armchair edges in the middle of the Hall bar.
+The component flowing towards the drain lies further away from the edges while the backscattered component lies at the edge vicinity.
 This simple picture is ratified by noticing that the interference effect is energy dependent.
 Changes on the electronic energy $E_F$ that lead to variations of the electron group velocity, modify the interference pattern.
 We find (not shown here) that this effect is stronger for $E_F$ in the vicinity of the Landau levels energies $E_{N_L}$, where the group velocity displays an enhanced dependence on $E_F$.
-We show in Fig.~\ref{fig:IQH_neq}(b) that for $E_F = 0.4 t$ the counter propagating flow of electrons disappears because the ration between the Fermi wavelength and the distance between the corners changed.
-Notice that the number of propagating channels is $3$ and the current integrated over a vertical cross section has the same value for both cases.
+We show in Fig.~\ref{fig:IQH_neq}(b) that for $E_F = 0.4 t$ the counter propagating flow of electrons disappears because the ratio between the Fermi wavelength and the distance between the corners changed.
+Notice that the number of propagating channels is $3$ and the current integrated over a vertical cross section has the same value for both cases in Fig.~\ref{fig:IQH_neq}.